cloudfoundry-attic/cf-lite/README.md

 # CF Lite

-A local development environment for CF.
+A local development environment for Cloud Foundry.

-This readme walks through deploying CF-Lite, a Cloud Foundry environment deployed with BOSH Lite.
-BOSH and BOSH Lite can be used to deploy just about anything once you've got the hang of it.
+CF Lite is a quick and easy method of acessing your own instance of Cloud Foundry.
+CF Lite was created for users to have their own sandbox version of CF to deploy applications.
+It does not require any installation or knowledge of BOSH.

 ## Install CF Lite